 Let’s try to apply microservices principles to frontend world:

-what if we’d build artifacts that encapsulate end-to-end features and we could consume them at runtime by http calls?
-The idea behind Micro frontends is building “headfull services”, that means, delivering end-to-end features by components consumed in runtime by http calls.
+what if we could build artifacts encapsulating end-to-end features and we could consume them at runtime by simple http calls?

 - Microfrontends expose contracts as services do, input and outputs, events and styles.

 - Microfrontends are tested individually

 - Microfrontends are deployed independently in a “Microfrontend server”.
 They are not packaging within the main application, so it’s not necessary to rebult the main application if something changes in the Microfrontend

 - Microfrontends encapsulate all the backend API calls they need, so they aren’t just UI.
 They are end-to-end components

 If you use Maven, the most of the libraries are integrated in build-time and everything is packaged in the same artifact.
 If a dependency changes, rebuilt and repackage is necessary.